parlaynu/megadetector-v5-onnx/README.md

 I've tried to keep the code as simple as possible.
 If you can read python, it should be very easy for you to understand what's going on.
 The `build_pipeline` function is where everything is put together.

-Details on using the tool and the output are [here](docs/RUNINFERENCE.md).
+Details on using the tool and the output are [here](/docs/run_inference.md).

+The `image_src` parameter can take a number of different forms to specify local storage or camera devices.
+See the [docs](/docs/image_sources.md) for details.

 ## Other Tools